 Beyond that, a space as small as half an acre, if well-tended and protected, can produce enough food to feed a small family for weeks.
 The trick becomes keeping the animals away from it and canning the produce.
 On the plus side, “keeping the animals away from it” can be another way to say “supplementing your diet with protein” if you have access to a hunting rifle.

 And if all you’ve got is swampland with no sun?
 Mushrooms and crawdads.
-The point is that almost every biome allows you to grow or raise something.
-The catch is finding the time, energy, and seed capital to do it.
+The point is that almost every bit of land allows you to grow or raise something.
+The catch is finding the time, energy, and seed money to do it.

 Finding the End of the Edge